 With speeds up to 1,000 Mbps, Google Fiber brings super fast Internet to your business.
 This means instant uploads and downloads, HD video conferencing and quick access to the cloud.
 This allows you to spend less time waiting and more time growing your business.

-Google Fiber for Small Business is new.
-We’re launching the Early Access program to allow select businesses to be among the first to get Google Fiber for Small Business.
+We’ve launched the Early Access program to allow select businesses to be among the first to get Google Fiber for Small Business.
 During Early Access, pricing is guaranteed for one year.
-The construction fee is waived and you can cancel at any time.
 While not every business will be eligible at this time, we plan to expand the program as we learn and grow.
 Learn more at google.com/fiber/smallbusiness.

 Check to see if your business qualifies by entering your address at google.com/fiber/smallbusiness.
 Signing up for the Early Access program doesn’t guarantee service to your business.
 A site survey will determine the feasibility of bringing Fiber to your location.
 Once the site survey is passed, we’ll schedule a time for installation.